-The Max Tx Repetition subfield is set to the maximum number of HE-LTF repetitions that a STA supports in the transmission of an SR2SI or a SI2SR NDP that is a HE Ranging NDP or HE TB Ranging NDP, the subfield is set to the number of HE-LTF repetitions minus 1.
+The Max Tx HE-LTF Repetition subfield is set to the maximum number of HE-LTF repetitions that a STA supports in the transmission of an SR2SI, SR2SR(#5) or a SI2SR NDP that is a HE Ranging NDP or HE TB Ranging NDP, the subfield is set to the number of HE-LTF repetitions minus 1.

-The Max Rx Repetition subfield is set to the maximum number of HE-LTF repetitions that a STA supports in reception of an SR2SI or a SI2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP, the subfield is set to the number of HE-LTF repetitions minus 1.
+The Max Rx HE-LTF Repetition subfield is set to the maximum number of HE-LTF repetitions that a STA supports in reception of an SR2SI, SR2SR(#5) or a SI2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP, the subfield is set to the number of HE-LTF repetitions minus 1.

-The Max Tx STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams that a STA supports in the transmission of an SR2SI or a SI2SR NDP in the sensing measurement instances.
+The Max Tx STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams that a STA supports in the transmission of an SR2SI, SR2SR(#5) or a SI2SR NDP in the non-TB or TB sensing measurement instances minus 1(#5).

-The Max Tx STS = 160 MHz subfield indicates for bandwidth equal to 160 MHz the maximum number of space-time streams that a STA supports in the transmission of an SR2SI or a SI2SR NDP in the sensing measurement instances.
+The Max Tx STS = 160 MHz subfield indicates for bandwidth equal to 160 MHz the maximum number of space-time streams that a STA supports in the transmission of an SR2SI, SR2SR(#5) or a SI2SR NDP in the non-TB or TB sensing measurement instances minus 1(#5).
+This subfield is reserved if the value of the BW subfield is not 3 or 4.

-The Max Tx STS = 320 MHz subfield indicates for bandwidth equal to 320 MHz the maximum number of space-time streams that a STA supports in the transmission of an SR2SI or a SI2SR NDP in the sensing measurement instances.
+The Max Tx STS = 320 MHz subfield indicates for bandwidth equal to 320 MHz the maximum number of space-time streams that a STA supports in the transmission of an SI2SR NDP in the TB sensing measurement instances minus 1(#5).
+This subfield is reserved if the value of the BW subfield is not 4.

-The Max Tx HE-LTF Total subfield and the Max Rx HE-LTF Total subfield indicates the maximum number of HE-LTFs that a STA supports in transmission or reception respectively of an SR2SI or SI2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP.
+The Max Tx HE-LTF Total subfield and the Max Rx HE-LTF Total subfield indicates the maximum number of HE-LTFs that a STA supports in transmission or reception respectively of an SR2SI, SR2SR(#5) or SI2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP.
 The encoding of Max Tx HE-LTF Total and Max Rx HE-LTF Total subfields is given in Table 9-322h23fc (Max R2I/I2R LTF Total subfields).